 Those who have successfully passed the Level III examination can apply for college credits at Kepler College, the only college in the Western Hemisphere that is authorized to offer bachelor's and master's degrees in astrological studies.

 Your Path to Certification

-Our new and updated study guide encompasses all four levels of NCGR-PAA's Certification Program.
+Our newly updated Study Guide for 2015 encompasses all four levels of NCGR-PAA's Certification Program.
 It includes new material on traditional, Hellenic, Vedic, Chinese and Mesoamerican schools of astrology.